 QCP is based on the Chemelot Site, a strategic location in terms of polymers research, development and production of Polymers.
 At the heart of Western Europe, QCP benefits both in terms of supply and demand from the high population density.
 In addition to that, QCP has easy access to rail, barge and road connections.

-QCP is producing Polyethylene (PE) and Polypropylene (PP) compounds from circular polymers (post-consumer and post-industrial waste) for typical applications such as Crates & Boxes, Bottles & Cans, Automotive parts and E&E applications.
+QCP is producing Polyethylene (PE) and Polypropylene (PP) compounds from circular polymers (Post-Consumer packaging waste) for typical applications such as Crates & Boxes, Bottles & Cans, Automotive parts and E&E applications.